cronical/idpro-bok-tech-arch/tech-arch.md

 # Technical Architecture Model
 ## Abstract
 This document provides a model to organize the presentation of technical details associated with various implementations of the architectural concepts.
-This article provides the set of generic components which are exemplified below.
-It is a restatement/extension of the ISO framing.
+This article provides the set of generic components which are exemplified in subsequent articles with focus on specific technical use-cases.
+Each such use-case will indicate which of the abstract components are involved in a particular implementation.
+During the draft phase of this document an appendix is provided to elaborate on that these use-case might be and look like.

+The model is a restatement/extension of the ISO/IEC framing.
 It is simplified to remove the UML fine points, which the typical reader, may not find helpful.
-The extension allows authorization and governance can be included.
-Another extension shows how external risk context can be incorporated into the identity management system.
+And it is extened so that authorization, governance and risk-control can be included.

+The model has been compared to the FICAM, Internet 2, and NIST Zero Trust models.
+This comparision caused the author to make some useful adjustments.

 ## Introduction
 The following is the basic organization of an identity management system, which supports multiple relying services.

 ![](resources/basic-component-dependencies.png)

-The most basic function of the identity system is to provide secure storage of the information about identities.
+The most basic function of the identity system is to provide secure storage of the information about identities and a way for relying services to use that data to control access to resources.
 The audit repository is shown since that is perhaps one of the most salient aspects of providing that security.

 While, it is possible to have an identity management system without attaching it to external data, this is typically not the case.
 Usually employee or customer data needs to be imported.